Merton Bank Primary School

 PE

-This term (Spring 1) we have PE and swimming every Wednesday, please ensure that your child attends school on these days in their PE kit.
-On these days children must wear the following PE uniform: white polo shirt/ t-shirt, black shorts and trainers/pumps.
+This term our PE days are Monday and Wednesday.
+Please ensure that your child attends school on Monday in their PE kit, and in their school uniform on Wednesday with their swimming kit and towel in a bag.
+On Monday children must wear the following PE uniform: white polo shirt/ t-shirt, black shorts and trainers/pumps.
 We expect high standards of PE kits, please contact one of the team if you require any support.

 Ukulele